 Other Port Macquarie Beaches

 Just to the south of Town Beach is Oxley Beach, a calm and secluded stretch of sand.
 This is one of the best Port Macquarie beaches for those who want some peace and quiet, and there is a short nature walk trail right behind the beach.

-Rocky Beach certainly lives up to its name.
+Rocky Beach certainly lives up to its name with tidal rock pools and golden sands.
 If you love climbing over beach rocks, make sure not to miss this one.
 Not as many people come here to spend the day due to its terrain, but it makes for some awesome climbing, walking, and exploring around large and small rock formations.